 Fighting For Freedom: African Americans Choose Sides During the American Revolution

-The largest misconception about Black Americans during the American Revolution is that they were invisible, and that Black Americans did not participate in direct action towards American independence.
+The biggest misconception is that black Americans were invisible during the American Revolution, and that they did not participate in direct action towards American independence.
 The reasons for these misconceptions largely stem from nineteenth century efforts to whitewash history as slavery became a far more divisive issue.
-Efforts continued into the twentieth century as the Lost Cause of the Civil War narrative relegated African American contributions to our history as secondary footnotes.
-It wasn't until the 1960s, when, a new school of researchers, historians and scholars peeled back the layers of neglect, and rediscovered the impact these early Americans indeed had on significant events during the American Revolution.
+Efforts continued into the twentieth century as the Lost Cause narrative relegated African American contributions to our history as secondary footnotes when necessary for discussion.
+It wouldn’t be until the 1960s where a new school of researchers, historians and scholars peeled back the layers of neglect, and rediscovered the impact these early Americans indeed had on significant events during the American Revolution.
 Since then, hundreds of excellent works have been produced that show and explain just how vital these Americans were and remain to our understanding of how we became a nation through revolution.

-To be fair, it would not be accurate to suggest Black Americans were commanding troops on the battlefield, nor should we sensationalize their actual contributions and place during the Revolutionary War.
+To be fair, it would not be accurate to suggest black Americans were commanding troops on the battlefield, nor should we sensationalize their actual contributions and place during the Revolutionary War.
 Participation was largely contingent on several main factors, chief among them the necessity for aiding the existing army in the field.
-Both the Continental and British armies employed Blacks into their ranks for this reason.
+Both the Continental and British armies would employ blacks into the ranks for this reason.
 Fighting for emancipation or for liberty, particularly in the case of the American Cause, was not the driver for enlisting them into service.
 But it also would be inaccurate to state that many Continental officers didn’t advocate for their freedoms in the name of liberty.
-The best we can do is separate the motives of both sides in using Black support where it could best aide each army, sometimes at the expense of these individuals, and sometimes to their eventual goal of achieving freedom for themselves.
+The best we can do is separate the motives of both sides in using black support where it could best aide each army, sometimes at the expense of these individuals, and sometimes to their eventual goal of achieving freedom for themselves.

-The first calls for suppressing visible Black enlistment came with the influx of officers and soldiers from colonies outside of New England.
+The first calls for suppressing visible black enlistment came with the influx of officers and soldiers from colonies outside of New England.
 While many of the Massachusetts men were farmers, many more were sailors and port workers accustomed to interracial employment and cooperation.
-This was not the case with arriving soldiers from Virginia and elsewhere, as those Black workers in the South were more likely to be enslaved than those in Boston.
-General George Washington, himself a slave owner and understanding of these sentiments, also understood the need for a continental force that identified beyond regional differences.
-This is not to suggest he immediately welcomed Black soldiers in the army, but for us to understand that even Washington, as wary as he was with the look of armed Black men, was desperate for capable armed men.
-African Americans who had been fighting in Massachusetts were grandfathered into the army after new rules went into effect on July 10, 1775, which barred both free and enslaved Black Americans from enlistment.
+This was not the case with arriving soldiers from Virginia and elsewhere, as those black workers in the South were more likely to be enslaved than those in Boston.
+Gen. George Washington, himself a slave owner and understanding of these sentiments, also understood the need for a continental force that identified beyond regional differences.
+This is not to suggest he immediately welcomed black soldiers in the army, but for us to understand that even Washington, as wary as he was with the look of armed black men, was desperate for capable armed men.
+African Americans who had been fighting in Massachusetts were grandfathered into the army after new rules went into effect on July 10, 1775, which barred both free and enslaved black Americans from enlistment.

-At the beginning of the war, free Black citizens could and did join the ranks of the Continental army.
+At the beginning of the war, free black citizens could and did join the ranks of the Continental army.
 This was when the existence of the army was still coming together; there was no official order and decorum established yet of who could join.
-We also must understand that Black soldiers were not segregated from white soldiers.
+We also must understand that black soldiers were not segregated from white soldiers.
 The only instance of segregation came with the raising of the First Rhode Island Regiment under Colonel Christopher Greene.
 Famed for their bright white dress, they were one of several regiments to participate in the defense of Rhode Island in August 1778.
-This segregation effort was not done to shun Black participation, but rather to prove that Blacks could fight as well as whites.
-Their regiment aside, the vast majority of the remaining Black Americans who served in the Continental army did so fully integrated within other regiments and units.
-But most black soldiers were not armed recruits; they were cooks, laborers, craftsmen, drummers, flag-bearers, couriers, and medical assistants.
-We can document the instances where individual black soldiers fought in battle underarms, such as the storming of Redoubt 10 at Yorktown in October 1781, but it would not be accurate to claim that every regiment had Black soldiers marching with muskets shoulder-to-shoulder with white soldiers.
-In some cases, regiments did have more Black soldiers than others, making them a visible presence for eyewitnesses to account for.
-This is where we’ve gotten the assumption that one-fifth of the Continental Army at Yorktown was Black, the observation made by a visiting European officer.
-Records show that only about 5,000 Black soldiers fought for American independence with the army over the eight years of war.
+This segregation effort was not done to shun black participation, but rather to prove that blacks could fight as well as whites.
+Their regiment aside, the vast majority of the remaining black Americans who served in the Continental army did so fully integrated within other regiments and units.
+But most black soldiers were not armed recruits; they were cooks, laborers, craftsman, drummers, flag-bearers, couriers and medical assistants.
+We can document the instances where individual black soldiers fought in battle under arms, such as the storming of Redoubt 10 at Yorktown in October 1781, but it would not be accurate to claim that every regiment had black soldiers marching with muskets shoulder-to-shoulder with white soldiers.
+In some cases, regiments did have more black soldiers than others, making them a visible presence for eyewitnesses to account for.
+This is where we’ve gotten the assumption that one-fifth of the Continental army at Yorktown was black, the observation made by a visiting European officer.
+Records show that only about 5,000 black soldiers fought for American independence with the army over the eight years of war.
 But we also must remember that the Continental Army was never larger than 15,000 strong at any given time, and that the army became divided into four separate entities by 1780: northern, main, southern, and western.
-Having a detachment of three hundred men with less than fifty of whom were Black is not insignificant, nor should we assume it was that way for purely racial reasons.
+Having a detachment of three hundred men with less than fifty of whom were black is not insignificant, nor should we assume it was that way for purely racial reasons.